Chronic Pain and Workers' Compensation—What You Need to Know About Your Benefits

 Following an injury some people suffer from Complex Regional Pain Syndrome (CRPS), which causes chronic pain in the arms, legs, hands or feet.
 Also known as Reflex Sympathetic Dystrophy (RSD), this condition causes severe and continuous pain (much worse than the initial injury) that can last for months, and even years, and in some cases it never goes away.

-According to the National Institute of Neurological Disorders and Stroke, symptoms of CRPS/RSD include the following:
+According to the National Institute of Neurological Disorders and Stroke (NINDS), symptoms include the following:

 - Changes in the skin texture of the affected area